 Staying at the resort gives guests access to free airport transportation from Orlando International, free parking, and free wi-fi.
 There are also two on-site gift shops, two pools (one with handicapped access), and a beach area on the adjacent lake.

 Rooms at the Disney Contemporary Resort are available at a special discount conference rate of $249 per night plus tax.
 This special rate can be extended for three days prior to the conference and for three days after its completion.
+Reservations must be made by December 31st to secure this discounted rate.
+Room reservations made after this date will be subject to standard market prices.

 Conference attendees must stay on Disney property and accommodations must be reserved through our Disney partner, Magical Vacation Planner, so that rooms can be counted towards our rooming block minimum requirements as negotiated in our contract.
 While we highly encourage attendees to stay at the conference headquarters -Contemporary Resort, we do realize there may be special circumstances where another Disney property may suit needs better.
 Magical Vacation Planner will be able to help investigate other options on a case by case basis.